Built by a pre-Islamic society in what is now Saudi Arabia, Hegra was the second city of the Nabataean kingdom.

 "We have some sources that are external, so people who talk about them.
 They did not leave any large mythological texts like the ones we have for Gilgamesh and Mesopotamia.
 We don't have their mythology."

 The Future Of Hegra

 The ancient city is no longer closed in order to accommodate research.
-In fact, plans for a new subterranean luxury resort nearby.
-This is likely in anticipation of the crowds of visitors to Hegra now that it's open.
+So not only is the site ready to welcome visitors, there are also plans to build a subterranean luxury resort nearby.
+This is likely in anticipation of the large crowds that will surely travel to Hegra in the future.

-Saudi officials are actively moving toward accomplishing the Saudi Vision 2030 initiative announced by the Crown Prince Mohammed bin Salman, a roadmap for the country's shift away from oil toward trade and tourism over the next 20 years.
+Saudi officials are actively moving toward accomplishing the Saudi Vision 2030 initiative, which was initially announced by the Crown Prince Mohammed bin Salman in 2016.
+This initiative intends to help the country diversify its economy, shifting away from its dependency on oil and shifting more toward trade and tourism over the next couple of decades.

-With the new tourist visas the country launched in September 2019, it looks like the government is already taking major steps to reach its goal.
-What effects this will have for precious historical sites like Hegra remains to be seen.
+With the new tourist visas that the country launched in September 2019, it looks like the government is already taking major steps to reach its goal.
+What effect this will have on historical sites like Hegra remains to be seen.

-Now that you've had a glimpse into the newly-opened ancient site of Hegra, read about the ancient Trojan city uncovered by archaeologists.
+Now that you've had a glimpse inside the ancient site of Hegra, read about the ancient Trojan city recently uncovered by archaeologists.
 Next, take a look at these fascinating photos of Jerusalem before the foundation of Israel.